 Frontiers in Neurophotonics

-The next edition of the Frontiers in Neurophotonics Summer School will take place June 12-22 2016 at the Neurophotonics Centre.
+The 16th Edition of the Frontiers in Neurophotonics Summer School will take place June 6-16, 2023

 Trainees attending the school are selected through a competition.
 Applications will be submitted to a jury and evaluated on the basis of the quality of the candidate’s academic and research background, as well as their motivation and letters of recommendation.